 Balance is the goal

 A life rich in experience and wisdom is one that has found a balance between thinking and experiencing.
 Both are valuable and both make a solid contribution to the quality and joy of living.
-In this age of information overload and mental bombardment, it’s important that we remember to take time to experience our own life first hand and in the moment.
+In this age of information overload and mental bombardment, it’s important that we remember to take time away from our analytical mind to experience life first hand and in the moment.

 How do you relax your mind?